-Section A. Meetings shall be held once a month or as needed.
-The exact date will be set by the Executive Committee.
+Section A. Executive Meetings shall be held as needed.
+Beyond the Ag Leadership class.

 Section B. Standard meeting paraphernalia shall be used at each meeting.
 All special meetings shall open and close with the official ceremony.
 Parliamentary Procedure shall be used in transacting all business at each meeting.